gyn9037 / Shutterstock

 The Aqueous Phase

-This is determined by the water table, which may range from ground level in swampy areas to many metres below the surface.
-This is the least important factor in determining corrosion as most buried structures are above the water table.
-High water tables will result in the buried structures behaving as if they were in an immersed environment.
+Free groundwater is controlled by the water table and can range from ground level in swampy areas to several meters under the surface.
+This is the least important factor in determining corrosion since most of the buried structures are above the water table.
+If there are high water tables, they will cause buried structures to behave as if they were in an inundated environment.

-This arises from rainfall, irrigation or condensation and will soak into the soil at a rate determined by its permeability.
-The frequency of contact will determine the period of wetness of the metal surface.
-In areas of regular heavy rainfall, most soluble salts may have been leached from the soil.
-Desert areas of low rainfall may have very high salt levels and can thus be more corrosive to buried metals than tropical environments.
+Gravitational water results from irrigation, condensation, or rainfall soaking into the soil at a rate determined by its permeability.
+The period of wetness of the metal surface will be defined by the frequency of contact.
+In areas of steady heavy rainfall, plenty of the soluble salts could have been leached from the soil.

-This is water entrained in the pores and on the surfaces of the soil particles.
-The ability of soil to retain moisture is vital to plant growth but it is the capillary water that is the prime source of moisture in determining corrosion rates of metals in soil.
+Capillary water is the water that gets entrenched in the pores and on the surfaces of soil particles.
+Although the potential of soil to keep moisture is crucial for the growth of plants, capillary water is the leading cause of metal corrosion in soil.

 The Gaseous Phase

-Access of gas (air) into the soil depends on the soil’s permeability.
-Drier soils or coarser grained soils will allow more oxygen access to the sub-surface and increase the rate of steel corrosion relative to the oxygen deficient areas.
+Soil permeability establishes the amount of gas in the soil.
+Drier soils or coarser-grained soils will permit more oxygen into the sub-surface and increase the rate of steel corrosion in relation to the oxygen-deficient areas.

-AS/NZS 2041-1998 –Standard for buried corrugated metal structures contains much useful information in table for to allow product life in-ground to be determined.
-These tables take into account resistivity of the soil (which factors in related issues such as levels of dissolved salts), pH and soil characteristics.
-This information is then related to in-ground corrosion rates for both zinc and steel.
+The AS/NZS 2041-1998 standard for buried corrugated metal structures comprises a significant amount of useful information on tables and makes it possible to establish the product life in-ground.
+These tables look into soil resistivity, which factors in related issues like levels of soil characteristics, dissolved salts, and pH.
+The information, thus obtained, is then related to in-ground corrosion rates for both zinc and steel.

-The corrosion rate of steel in soil can range from less than 20 microns per year in favourable conditions, to 200 microns per year or more in very aggressive soils.
-Similarly, galvanized coatings may corrode at less than 5 microns per year in mild conditions to 25 microns/year or more in unfavourable soils.
+Steel’s corrosion rate in the soil can differ from less than 20 µm annually in conducive conditions to 200 µm annually or above in very aggressive soils.
+Similarly, galvanized coatings may disintegrate at below 5 µm per year in mild environments to 25 µm per year or above in hostile soils.